Tuesday, August 4, 2015

 Doing KAATSU In An Airplane At 30,000 Feet

-We regularly do KAATSU on every airplane that we board, whether it is a short flight between Los Angeles to San Francisco or a long intercontinental flight to Europe or Asia.
+We regularly do KAATSU on every airplane that we board, whether it is a short flight between Los Angeles to San Francisco or a long intercontinental flight between Europe and Asia.

-Doing the KAATSU Cycle is ideal in any seat whether in economy class or business class, aisle seat or middle seat.
+Doing KAATSU Cycles - not the KAATSU Constant mode - is ideal in any seat whether in economy class or business class, aisle seat or middle seat.

 Typically, we pull out our KAATSU Master or KAATSU Nano unit and attach our KAATSU Air Bands at our typical Base SKU (between 40-50 SKU on the KAATSU Master and 25-30 on the KAATSU Nano) as soon as the pilot has leveled off the airplane.
 Occasionally, there is a stare or question from the person sitting next to us, but most people are busy sleeping, reading or watching movies and we are left to do KAATSU without interruption.

-As soon as we check the Base SKU on both KAATSU Air Bands, we begin with our first KAATSU Cycle at a relatively low setting (e.g., 200 SKU).
+As soon as we check the Base SKU on both KAATSU Air Bands, we begin with our first KAATSU Cycle at a relatively low setting (e.g., 100 SKU).
 We do this whether or not it is an early morning or a red-eye flight.
-But we always make sure to hydrate well, at least one water bottle or juice within 30 minutes of doing the KAATSU Cycle.
+But we always make sure to hydrate well, at least one water bottle or juice within 30 minutes of starting the KAATSU Cycle.

 As soon as we take off the KAATSU Air Bands, we feel relief and that good feeling like we just worked out.
 During early morning flights, it is a great way to wake up.
 During red-eye or intercontinental flights, it is a good way to prepare for a meal or take a nap.